 How can I apply for Medi-Cal?

-You can apply online at CoveredCA.com.
-A single application will let you know if you qualify for Covered California or Medi-Cal coverage.
-You can also apply in person at your local county human services agency or over the phone by calling (800) 300-1506.
-If you need help applying or have questions, you can contact a trained Certified Enrollment Counselor (CEC) for free.
-Search a list of local Certified Enrollment Counselors or call (800) 300-1506.
+You can apply online on CoveredCA.com.
+This single application will let you know if you qualify for coverage through Covered California or Medi-Cal.
+You can also apply in person at your local county human services agency or by phone by calling Covered California at (800) 300-1506.
+If you need help applying or have questions, you can find local help for free.
+Find a certified enroller in your area.

 Not eligible for Medi-Cal or Covered California?

-If you are uninsured and are not eligible for Medi-Cal or a Covered California plan you may qualify for health services offered by your county.
-These programs are not insurance plans and they do not provide full coverage, but they are an option for limited health services.
-County health programs are commonly known as “county indigent health” or “medically indigent adult” programs.
+If you are uninsured and are not eligible for Medi-Cal or a plan through Covered California, you may qualify for limited health services offered by your county.
+These programs are not insurance plans and do not provide full coverage.
+County health programs are commonly known as “county indigent health” or programs “medically indigent adult” programs.

 Each county has different rules and services for these programs.
-Click on this link for more information about your county's health program.
+Find out more about your county's health program here.
 If your county does not appear on the list, search for the “medically indigent” program in your county.